-The boulder has become a pilgrimage for ‘graffiti artists’ and taggers from all over the world.
+The boulder, called Piggsteinen or The Spike Stone, has become a pilgrimage for ‘graffiti artists’ and taggers from all over the world.
 The entire front of the stone is covered in more or less impressive artwork.
 There was a petition by the locals to preserve the boulder and its graffiti, however, it was decided that the ever-changing artwork is what makes the boulder iconic in the first place.

 Today the stone is a landmark for people travelling the E8 between Tromsø and Finland.
 Travellers love to stop and leave a little signature or greeting on the stone, much like building a cairn when crossing the Arctic Circle.